LarsBreum/WebprogrammingLab2/README.md

 # lab 2 & 3 in Webprogramming at LTH 2023

 Authours: Lars Breum Hansen, Elham Tayebi
+# Reflection Questions for lab 3
+## Q1
+How do you replace the application icon, favicon.ico?

 # Reflection Questions for lab 2